 Answer: The supplied compact disc has quite a few drivers and programs that will greatly enhance your system.
 We recommend that you review the CD and install the applications you need.
-Applications on the CD include chipset drivers for Windows and security and audio drivers.
+Applications on the CD include chipset drivers for the Windows OS and security and audio drivers.